lmedinas/websitelm/content/mysetup.md

 * Gigabyte M27Q Monitor
 * Samsung 27" C27H Quantum Dot

 The Ryzen is a great processor, it runs very efficiently in both idle and high load with lot's of cores.
-This PC runs Windows 10.
+This PC runs Windows 10 for now.
+When i need a development environment i most of the times use [Ubuntu](https://www.ubuntu.com/) on WSL2.

 ## [Macbook Pro 2020 Apple M1](https://www.apple.com/macbook-pro-13/)